The Contact-Free Baby Monitor

 Working on the layered masks for the Radar Sensor SoC PCB

-I deliberately avoided using any kind of imperfections such as dust, dirt, wear marks, or grease marks.
+I deliberately avoided adding any imperfections such as dust, dirt, wear marks, or grease marks.

 Radar Sensor SoC Board rendering WIP